keboola/developers-docs/extend/generic-extractor/publish.md

 what values in the configuration should be provided by the end-user (typically authentication values).
 Then design a [configuration schema](/extend/component/ui-options/configuration-schema/) for setting those values.
 You can [test the schema online](http://jeremydorn.com/json-editor/).
-The values obtained from the end-user will be stored in the [`config` property](/extend/generic-extractor/configuration/config/).
+The values obtained from the end user will be stored in the [`config` property](/extend/generic-extractor/configuration/config/).
 Modify your configuration to read those values from there.

 Do not forget that if you prefix a value with a hash `#`, it will be